GW2ToolBelt/api-generator/README.md

 The API definition files use a custom DSL for defining endpoint that attempts to be as concise as possible while also providing the additional benefits of type-safety.

-Adding a new endpoint is as simple as adding a few lines of Kotlin code to the appropriate file.
+Adding a new endpoint is almost as simple as adding a few lines of Kotlin code to the appropriate file.
 For example, the `/v2/build` endpoint looks as follows:

 ```
-"/Build" {
+val BUILD_ID = "BuildID"(INTEGER)

-    summary = "Returns the current build ID."
+"/Build"(summary = "Returns the current build ID.") {
     schema(record(name = "Build", description = "Information about the current game build.") {
-        CamelCase("id").."ID"(INTEGER, "the current build ID")
+        CamelCase("id").."ID"(BUILD_ID, "the current build ID")
     })
 }
 ```